 Beyond that, shutters are very easy to wipe clean when they get dusty and they just bring your whole room together.
 When applied to a glass door that’s already a focal point in most rooms, our shutters are just stunning.

 What Types of Doors Work Best for Shutters?

-Shutters work best on french doors and sliding doors.
+Shutters work best on french and sliding doors.
 These are two types of doors where the extra control over your privacy and how much light can get in is absolutely essential to have.
 Sliding door shutters are crucial to have if you have glass panels in those doors.
 For solid wood sliding doors, of course, shutters wouldn’t be as useful.

 French doors make a great home for shutters, too.
 If your French doors open outwards, that’s even better if you’re looking at having interior shutters.
 Shutters for French doors in the UK are very in-style right now, but that’s not saying much because this timeless design choice is always in style.